 Brandon is a Baptist church on a large mixed housing estate in the northern part of Camberwell, south-east London.
 The membership and congregation of the church is very diverse, in terms of age, gender, ethnicity and socio-economic status, with a high proportion of those involved living within a mile of the church building.
-The church’s membership (both full and associate) at the beginning of the year was 59 with two people added to the role during the year, including one newly baptized young person.
-However, we also lost five members during the year through various circumstances.
+The church’s membership (both full and associate) at the beginning of the year was 56 with 2 people added to the role during the year and 4 losses through various circumstances.

 The leadership of the church reflects the diversity of its membership, with leaders from Britain, Africa and the Caribbean.
 The church pastor is Revd Steve Calder, who came to the church with his family in April 2007, and the Secretary and Treasurer are David Watkins and David Cleverly respectively, who have both been in their roles long-term.
 There is also a group of leaders who meet on a monthly basis to give pastoral oversight and spiritual direction to the church.
 This group also makes recommendations on important issues to the bi-monthly church members’ meeting, which has final authority on issues within the life and witness of the church.

 As with many churches, the Sunday morning service is a showcase on the life of the fellowship, with between 80-90 people attending.
 The usual format of this is 45 minutes of broadly all-age worship followed by 30-40 minutes of age appropriate teaching groups for those who are under 18 years old.
 Meanwhile, the adults remain in the large room to look at the Bible together and reflect on its implications for how we live in a complex world.
 The service is followed by refreshments, during which one of the often-stated qualities of Brandon is much in evidence: the genuine warmth of fellowship and commitment to long-term community within our inner-city environment.